Linear Network Coding, Linear Index Coding and Representable Discrete Polymatroids: Matroids and Discrete Polymatroids

 \section{Matroids and Discrete Polymatroids}

 In Section \ref{II A} and Section \ref{II B}, the basic definitions and notations related to matroids and discrete polymatroids are provided.
 In Section \ref{II C}, how a matroid can be viewed as a special case of a discrete polymatroid is explained.
-In Section \ref{II D}, the notion of minimal excluded vectors for a discrete polymatroid is introduced, which can be viewed as a generalization of the notion of circuits for matroids.
+In Section \ref{II D}, the notion of minimal excluded vectors for a discrete polymatroid is introduced, which when specialized reduces to the well known notion of circuits for matroids.